open-telemetry/opentelemetry-java-instrumentation/RELEASING.md

 All patch releases should include only bug-fixes, and must avoid adding/modifying the public APIs.

-In general, patch releases are only made for regressions, memory leaks and deadlocks.
+In general, patch releases are only made for regressions, security vulnerabilities, memory leaks and deadlocks.

 * Backport pull request(s) to the release branch.
   * Run the [Backport workflow](.github/workflows/backport.yml).